Xel-Naha/PurrPleaser3000S/README.md

 ### Internal Dependencies
 The code has some generic (working with more than one cat) helper functionalities in FoodSchedule.h/.cpp and SupprtFunctions.h.
 These mostly extent the main .ino file and help to de-clutter the code.
 Then there are FP3000.h/.cpp and SpeedyStepper4Purr.h/.cpp, both belong to the heart piece of the cat feeder, the [FoodPump3000](https://github.com/Poing3000/FoodPump3000).
 The food pump considers the actual working hardware of the cat feeder and can also be used on it’s own / implemented in another project.
 All necessary info can be found at the FoodPump3000 repository and at climbing-engineer.

+## Home Assistant / Interface
+Currently the feeder is designed to be used along with Home Assistant ([ArduinoHA](https://github.com/dawidchyrzynski/arduino-home-assistant)).
+Though, if you need another interface it should be easy to extent the code, e.g. to use an external display or to provide a webserver.

+When your MQTT settings are correct in Credentials.h, the cat feeder should automatically appear in your device list without any notification (Settings > Devices & Services > MQTT > Devices > "Your Feeder Name").
+This provides you the basic controls over the feeder:

+1. Set individual feeding amounts (max.
+4x feedings /day).
+2. Autotune – This autotunes the stall detection with the TMC2209 driver for error detection (I found it not to be too important, though I've spend a lot of time on it).
+If you've got food in the feeder, prepare to collect a lot of dispensed food!

+> [!Important]
+> In any case, do autotuning once – it helps with error detection and handling!

+4. Calibrate – This calibrates the scale and needs to be done the first time the scale is beeing used.
+> [!Tip]
+> When you press "Calibrate", you'll receive messeages, telling you what you need to do: "You've got **20 seconds to empty the scale bucket** > then the scale tares > then you've go **20 seconds to put 20g into the bucket** > the scale is calibrated.

+6. Set a daily feeding amount.
+This overrides / sets the individual amounts and spreads the daily amount over four feedings.
+7. Feeding Times (Hour + Minute).
+This allows to set the (max.) four feedings times at which the set amount of food will be dispensed.
+8. Reset.
+Restarts the feeder (calibrations are saved permenently).
+9. Save Schedule.
+Feeding amounts and time are only permenently saved if you press this button.
+10. Stall Warnings – I don't really use it.
+It gives you a warning whenever a stall has been detected from the stepper drivers (may be sensitive).
+11. Treat.
+Treat your cat!
+12. Amount to be dispensed for a treat.
+Could also be used for extra manual feeding (e.g. by a Home Assistant routine).

+Further, there are a few sensors that provide you dome informatiob over the feeder.
+1. Days until empty.
+This is a rough estimate of how many days of food are left in the feeder.
+> [!Tip]
+> Days until empty only works if you've got the top and bottom fill sensor installed.
+Further you need to set the capacity yourself in PP3000S_CONFIG.h.
+Measure the amount: 1. when the bottom sensor is just covered (LOW_CAP) and from there 2. when the top sensor is just covered (LOW_CAP).

+3. Debug tells you if there is something wrong (sensor failure, scale failure etc.).
+4. Last amount that has been fed.
+5. Status tells you what the feeder is currently doing (Standby, Feeding..).

+> [!Note]
+> In case something goes wrong the feeder will give everything to feed your cat.
+In case an error has been detected – e.g. scale not working -  the feeder will go into an emergency mode (no scale, increased current...) and will try to roughly dispense food at feeding times.
+Depending on the error type, the feeder may also be able to solve the issue on its own (freeing a stuck slider etc.).

+I've created myself a dashboard that uses Mushroom cards (https://github.com/piitaya/lovelace-mushroom).
+You find an example in the Home Assistant folder (LINK).